chpc-tech-eval/scc/tutorial2/README.md

 1. Give the Setup key a sensible name, _optionally_ make the key resuable to deploy over a number of nodes / devices, and specify the number of devices within this network:
    <p align="center"><img alt="NetBird, Guided setup 1." src="./resources/netbird-setupkeys2.png" width=900 /></

-1. Deploy NetBird on all peers that you would like to connect to the VPN, i.e. your `headnode`, your laptop(s) and _optionally_ other devices:
+1. Deploy NetBird on all peers that you would like to connect to the VPN:

+   Include your `headnode`, your laptop(s) and _optionally_ other devices:
    <p align="center"><img alt="NetBird, Guided setup 1." src="./resources/netbird-setupkeys3.png" width=900 /></

    ```bash
    # Install on you head node using the command line
    curl -fsSL https://pkgs.netbird.io/install.sh | sh